fmaste/Haskell/doc/TypeCheckingAndInference.md

 default possibilities.
 The restriction is turned on by default in compiled modules, and turned off by default at the GHCi prompt (since GHC 7.8.1).

-#### Motivation
+### Motivation

 It is commonly called "The Dreaded Monomorphism Restriction".

 It solves two problems:
-1. Some ambiguous types (As explained above in Let-Bound Polymorphism).
+1. Some ambiguous types (As explained).
    - Well, I believe this example is self-explanatory.
 There are situations when not applying the rule results in type ambiguity.
 2. Some repeated evaluation (sharing).

-Some thinks this cases are so rare that the restriction is not worth it, some think this cases should be properly treated (whatever this means).
+   - Some thinks this cases are so rare that the restriction is not worth it, some think this cases should be properly treated (whatever this means).

 ```haskell